ajavamind/rca-studio2/README.md

 Since the emulator implements the RCA CDP1802 microcomputer instruction set directly, it will run all the interpreters written for Studio II/III or VIP boards.
 The VIP has many major design similarities to the Studio III.
-I believe the VIP board was used for development of the Studio IV interpreter.
+A modified VIP board was used for development of the Studio IV interpreter.

 ## Running the Emulator